This annual award was founded in 2009 by Moniack Mhor to honour Jessie Kesson’s inspirational life and work.

 The final terms of the Fellowship will be agreed by the successful candidate and Moniack Mhor.

-Please apply by sending one document (preferably in Microsoft Word format):
+Please apply by sending one document with:

-- A CV which includes previous experience of work with young people and/or community groups
+- A CV which includes previous experience of work with young people and/or community groups;

-- A sample of your work (maximum 2,000 words, or 6 poems, doubled-spaced and single-sided)
+- A sample of your work (maximum 2,000 words, or 6 poems, doubled-spaced and single-sided).

 Applications should be sent by email to: firstname.lastname@example.org with the subject line Jessie Kesson Fellowship or by post to Moniack Mhor Creative Writing Centre, Teavarran, Kiltarlity, IV4 7HT.